ThomasLangford/genetic_sudoku/README.md

 ## 3. Sudoku .CSV Format
 If you wish to write your own sudoku grid you must adhere to the following formatting:
-1. All values in the Sudoku grid must be seperated by commas.
+1. All values in the Sudoku grid must be separated by commas.
 2. All clues must be represented by their numerical equivalent.
-3. All blank spaces must be represnted by 0.
+3. All blank spaces must be replaced by 0.
 4. No trailing or leading empty cells.
 5. The grid must be saved as a .csv file.